 The primary surgical solutions for double chins are liposuction and neck lift surgery.

 Submental liposuction involves the direct removal of fatty tissue from the chin and neck.
 Some clinics may refer to the procedure as neck contouring, especially when it is used to remove small deposits of fat.
 It is effective for a wide variety of patients, but not for those who are significantly overweight: the abrupt removal of large quantities of fat is not healthy, and doctors may suggest that severely overweight patients look to their diet and exercise habits before considering liposuction.

-The procedure is typically performed under general anesthesia.
+The procedure is typically performed under general anaesthesia.
 Once the patient is under, the surgeon inserts one or more small tubes into an easily concealed part of the face, usually behind the ears.
 This reduces the impact of any scarring that might result, though many patients report no visible scarring at all from the procedure.

 The tubes are then moved under the skin to the exact spot being treated.
 When the tubes are positioned directly amid the fatty tissue to be removed, a gentle vacuum is applied, and the fat is pulled into the tube and out into a receptacle.

 The procedure itself may be painless, but it constitutes a significant disruption to the skin: patients typically experience some swelling and bruising immediately following surgery, though these effects are short-lived.
 Patients must also wear a chin strap in the weeks following surgery: this keeps the skin’s layers, which had grown accustomed to a significant amount of neighboring fat, in place while they grow more firmly together.
 Full recovery typically takes two to three weeks.